Why Broken Links Matter - How to Find & Quickly Fix Them?

 Broken image links

 Image links can also break if the associated image files are deleted or moved.
-Users will see a broken image symbol if the image is no longer there at the provided location, even though the HTML code may still reference it with a tag.
+If an image is no longer available at the provided location, users will see a broken image symbol.
+This happens even though the HTML code may still reference the image with a tag.

 An empty placeholder appears on the page when the image file is moved or deleted but the link pointing to it is still in the same place.